josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🌱_Human_Principles/⚙️_high_friction_people_and_systemic_mismatch.md

 ---

 ## 🏮 Footer
-*High-Friction People and Systemic Mismatch* is a commentary node of the Polaris Protocol.
+*⚙️ High-Friction People and Systemic Mismatch* is a commentary node of the Polaris Protocol.
 It reframes disruptive intelligence as diagnostic signal: evidence that structure and speed are mis-aligned.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-08_
+_Last updated: 2025-11-12_